kstenerud/concise-encoding/cbe-specification.md

 ### Array Elements

 Array elements have a fixed size determined by the array type.
-Length fields in arrays represent the number of *elements* rather than bytes, so for example a uin32 array chunk of length 3 contains 12 bytes of array data.
+Length fields in array chunks represent the number of *elements*, so for example a uin32 array chunk of length 3 contains 12 bytes of array data (3 elements x 4 bytes per element).

 #### Element Sizes: